RA Team Goals:

 Agroforestry involves growing trees and crops together on the same land.
 The trees provide shade or protection from wind and may produce wood, biomass for bioenergy, fruits and nuts, or fodder for grazing animals.
 Tree canopies intercept raindrops and the leaf litter on the soil surface reduces raindrop impact and soil detachment.
 Trees also reduce wind speed near the soil surface, which results in less wind erosion.
 Trees provide habitats for wildlife, increasing biodiversity, filtering water, and protecting waterways from runoff.
 Biodiverse agroecosystems can significantly reduce the need for and cost of herbicides due to the increased number of pollinators and the reduction of pests as compared to agricultural monocultures.

 Including agroforestry as a central element of conservation practices in the 2023 Farm Bill and increasing resources for it would help ensure a just, resilient, and sustainable future.
 Policy recommendations that support expanding agroforestry would promote the integration of trees into the agriculture industry, resulting in healthier soil and agricultural sustainability.
 Increased organic matter in improved soil is better able to retain moisture, resulting in higher productivity and reduced flooding.
-Agroforestry surpasses even the most aggressive climate-mitigating annual crops in their capacity to store carbon by a factor of 2 to 5 time

 Contributors: Karen Daiter, Christine Dannhausen-Brun, Patty Iverson, Pamela Tate, Donna Twickler